 There isn’t a straightforward formula for calculating the number of backlinks you need to rank number one.
 If SEO consultants knew this with 100% certainty, it’d change the entire game.

 The critical factor is quality.
-This can’t be stressed enough.
+This can’t be stressed enough in link building.

 Google is savvy enough to know that the logic of backlinks help you rank doesn’t mean more backlinks, more rankings.